gugamm/redux-api-mapper/docs/http-layers.md

-# Http-Layers and Response Handlers
+# Http-Layers

-This section will guide you to create your own Http-Layer and Response Handlers.
-Keep in mind that Redux-Api-Mapper has some default Http-Layers.
+This section will guide you to create your own Http-Layer.
+Keep in mind that Redux-Api-Mapper has a default Http-Layer.
 If you don't specify a http layer when creating the mapper with ``createMapper``, the default http-layer will be used.

 ### What is a Http-Layer